synthetos/g2/README.md

 ### More To Come
 The fb:100 release is the base for  number of other enhancements in the works and planned, including:
-- Enhancements to GPIO system (fb:100 is the first step in this)
+- Further enhancements to GPIO system
-- Enhanced JSON processing and UI support
+- Additional JSON processing and UI support
 - Enhancements to 3d printer support, including a simplified g2 printer dialect

 ## Changelog for Edge Branch